rodrimati1992/repr_offset_crates/README.md

 Currently only `#[repr(C)]`/`#[repr(C,packed)]`/`#[repr(C,align)]` structs are supported.

 # Features

 These are some of the features this library provides:

-- Computing the offsets of all the fields in a struct with the [`unsafe_struct_field_offsets`] macro.
+- The [`ReprOffset`] derive macro, which outputs associated constants with the offsets of fields.<br>

-- Using the [`FieldOffset`] type (how offsets are represented), to get a pointer (or reference) to a field from a pointer to the struct.
+- Using the [`FieldOffset`] type (how offsets are represented), with methods for operating on a field through a pointer to the struct, including getting a reference(or pointer) to the field.

+- Use the [`unsafe_struct_field_offsets`] macro as an alternative to the [`ReprOffset`] derive macro, most useful when the "derive" feature is disabled.

 # Examples